caffeine-suite/caffeine-script/README.md

-# ʃnɟıʇnɐǝq / Productive

-### Programming with Caffeine
+# Programming with Caffeine

 CaffeineScript, or CafScript for short, makes programming more wonderful, code more beautiful and programmers more productive.
 It is a lean, high-level language that compiles to JavaScript.

 CaffeineScript is obsessivly focused on programmer productivity, the only thing that matters*.
 My primary inspirations are CoffeeScript, Ruby and ES6.

-> WARNING:
-> CaffeineScript is a work-in-progress.
-It isn't ready for use yet, but it is getting close.

 (*) Assuming the language + runtime is capable of meeting your requirements, such as performance.

+### Status - Alpha

+CaffeineScript is now written in itself!
+(2017-02-26)

+That means it is basically real and usable.
+See the (issues)[https://github.com/shanebdavis/caffeine-script/issues] for what is left to take this baby to Beta and finally a release-candidate.

 ### Maximizing Programmer (My) Productivity